Grow Well, Eat Well

 Dear Friends of NOFA-NH,

 We hope you and your loved ones are healthy and well.
 In this uniquely challenging time, NOFA-NH is continuing the work of our fifty-year history to create resilient food systems across New Hampshire and the Northeast.
 But we can't do it without you.
-Our shared commitment to New Hampshire’s organic and sustainable farmers, producers, food workers, land care providers, activists and eaters is more important today than ever before.
-Here are a few ways you can help NOFA-NH in the fight to strengthen our community:
+Our shared commitment to New Hampshire’s organic and sustainable farmers, producers, food workers, land care providers, activists and eaters is more important than ever.
+Here are a few ways you can help NOFA-NH strengthen our community:

 Become a NOFA-NH member, renew your membership, or give the gift of membership.